On the Arithmetic determination of the trace: Proofs for general degrees

 \begin{theorem} Let $K,L$ be two non-totally real tamely ramified number fields of the same signature and discriminant.
 Suppose that at most one odd prime ramifies in $K$.
 Then, the integral quadratic forms $q_{K}$ and $q_{L}$ are isometric. \end{theorem}

-\begin{proof} We may assume that $K$ and $L$ are not quadratic.
+\begin{proof} Since the discriminant is a complete invariant for quadratic fields, we may assume that the degree of $K$ and $L$ is greater than $2$.
 By the hypothesis on the signatures we have that the forms $q_{K}$ and $q_{L}$ are isometric over $\R$.
 They are also isometric over $\Z_{2}$ thanks to Proposition \ref{2genustame}, and by the classification of unimodular forms over $\Z_{\ell}$ they are also isometric over $\Z_{\ell}$ for every odd prime $\ell$ not dividing the common discriminant.
 Finally, by the product formula on local Hasse invariants we have that $q_{K}$ and $q_{L}$ are isometric over $\Q_{p}$ for every $p$.
-From Lemma \ref{genusandhasse} we have that $q_{K}$ and $q_{L}$ are in the same genus, so by \cite[Theorem 2.12]{Manti2} they are in the same spinor genus.
-Since the fields are non-totally real, the forms $q_{K}$ and $q_{L}$ are two regular indefinite forms of of dimension at least $3$ that have the same spinor genus.
+From Theorem \ref{GenusPaperThm} and Lemma \ref{genusandhasse} we have that $q_{K}$ and $q_{L}$ are in the same genus, so by \cite[Theorem 2.12]{Manti2} they are in the same spinor genus.
+Since the fields are non-totally real, the forms $q_{K}$ and $q_{L}$ are two regular indefinite forms of dimension at least $3$ that have the same spinor genus.
 By Eichler's \cite{eichler} we have that they are integrally equivalent. \end{proof}

 \begin{proposition} Let $K,L$ be tamely ramified number fields of degree $n \ge 3$.
 The integral quadratic forms $q_{K}$ and $q_{L}$ belong to the same spinor genus if and only if the following conditions hold: